 #1: Reporting bugs

-The first step is to create report bugs.
+The first step is to create a Jira bug report.
 You should create an issue and go through all the steps described above.
 Select a bug from the list of issue types, describe the issue details, and add additional material.
 Remember that the report should be structured and understandable for all members of the QA team, including non-technical experts.

 #2: Prioritizing Bugs